GantaVenkataKousik/github-organiser/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+### Favicon and Metadata

+To set up the favicon and metadata:

+1. Add the GitHub icon as favicon in the `/public` directory
+2. Update `layout.tsx` with proper metadata:
+   - Title: GitHub Organizer
+   - Description: Comprehensive GitHub profile analytics and organization tool
+   - Keywords: GitHub, analytics, repositories, contributions, developer tools
+   - Author: Ganta Venkata Kousik

 ## Usage

 1. **Search for GitHub Profiles**: Enter a GitHub username in the search bar to view detailed analytics